 Looking for a special gift for someone?

 Check out the custom maps and charts being offered through the Map Guy.
-This is a great opportunity to have an unique map or chart created to celebrate your home or business, reflect your lifestyle, interests, favorite place, or special event while also benefiting the Lake you love!
-The artist is generously contributing 30-50% of the proceeds to LWWA in support of our work to protect Lake Winnipesaukee!
+This is a great opportunity to have an unique map or chart created to celebrate your home or business, reflect your lifestyle, interests, favorite place, or special event while also benefiting the lake you love!
+The artist is generously contributing 30-50% of the proceeds to LWA in support of our work to protect Lake Winnipesaukee!

 Highlights of the plan include: